 A WI committee is responsible for managing the affairs of the WI and ensuring it is run in accordance with the Constitution and other legal and financial requirements.
-You may recall this was covered in module 4.
-A committee meeting should be held as soon as possible after the Annual Meeting of the WI to elect the officers and attend to any other urgent business.
+A committee meeting should be held as soon as possible after the Annual Meeting of the WI to elect the Officers and attend to any other urgent business.
 Ideally the newly elected members will get together to schedule this meeting immediately after the Annual Meeting has been concluded.